w3b3d3v/kyodo-protocol-docs/docs/introduction.md

 However, these professionals do not always consider a viable business model that can financially support the community's activities and generate enough incentives to keep members active.
 Creating and maintaining a business model for communities is a massive challenge.

-Within this scenario of hiring companies, professionals, and communities, the solution **Kyodo Protocol** emerges.
+Within this scenario of hiring companies, professionals, and communities, the solution **Kyōdō Protocol** emerges.